MeepMoop/tilecoding/README.md

   return np.sin(x) + np.cos(y) + noise
 ```

 Our approximate (linear) function can be represented with a set of weights, one for each tile in the tile coder's tilings.
 The function's output can then be computed as a dot product between this weight vector and the tile-coded feature vector for a given coordinate.
-We can get the total number of tiles (the feature vector length) in the tile coder's tilings using ```T.n_tiles```:
+We can get the total number of tiles across all of the tile coder's tilings (the feature vector length) using ```T.n_tiles```:

 ```python
 # linear function weight vector